 Many tools can use the libvirt interfaces to manage KVM and its VMs.
-This section describes a few common ones for LinuxONE.
+This section describes a few common ones for LinuxONE such as the IBM Cloud Infrastructure Center and Cockpit, OpenStack and the Virtual Machine Manager.

 IBM Cloud Infrastructure Center and Cockpit (with optional plug-in cockpit-machines) are tools for managing VMs by using a web browser.
+The IBM Cloud Infrastructure Center is an OpenStack based tool and it also allows managing from a single point storage, network and compute for VMs from several KVM hosts, even from different hypervisor hosts2.